mdgdeveloper/mdgdev-blog/src/content/blog/why-i-still-study-math-as-a-senior-engineer.md

 I've never bought it.

 One of my most unbreakable principles is related to the Learning Process, as I consider it a neverending process.
 And specially math, as it is the root of everything I touch in my daily work.

+I still study math, not because I need it for my job, but because it sharpens how I think, build, and solve complex problems.
+Math is everywhere you watch, in any corner you try to find an answer, that answer has